williamwight/MediaEdgeTimelines/TwoChaptersSeparatedbyanAdBreak.md

 Each timeline action shown in the previous table is described in detail below.
 Each description includes the payload that is sent as part of a Media Edge API.

-#### 1. Start play
+#### 1. Start before play

 | # | Action | Elapsed Real-Time (from beginning) | Playhead Position | Client request |
 | --- | --- | --- | --- | --- |
 | 1 | The auto-play function occurs or Play button is pressed and the video starts loading | 0 | 0 | `/sessionStart?configId=<datastreamID>` |

-This call signals the intention of the user to play a video.
-The player state is not yet `playing`, but is instead `starting`.
-This call returns a Session ID which is referenced in the following examples with `{SID}`.
-The `{SID}`, is returned to the client and is used to identify all subsequent tracking calls within the session.
-This call also generates a reporting event that is pushed to AEP and/or Analytics, depending on datastream configuration.
-Mandatory parameters must be included.
+This call returns a Session ID {SID} to the client.
+The {SID} is used to identify all subsequent tracking calls within the session.
+This call also generates a reporting event that is pushed to AEP and/or Analytics, depending on your datastream configuration.
+This action represents the start of the process but not yet in the *playing* state.
+Required parameters must be included, as shown in [endpoint reference](https://experienceleague.adobe.com/docs/experience-platform/edge-network-server-api/media-edge-apis/swagger.html).

 **Example payload**